tonusp/NaNo2016/A_Book_of_Changes.md

 Instead, "Yes.
 Though I do not understand any of it, it's like I, somehow, *know*.
 Please tell me what it means.
 Er -" (because they were still kneeling to her) "please get up.
 Please sit down."

 They rose from the floor, but would not sit until she herself had taken her seat.
-Then Joseph took from his pocket a mobile phone, turned it on, and suddenly there was a flickering of light and a fourth person stood in the room, strangely dressed in a full black wig of curls, and wearing what looked like the kind of gown her old headmaster had worn on special occasions.
+Then Joseph took from his pocket a mobile phone, turned it on, and  suddenly there was a flickering of light and a fifth person stood in the room, strangely dressed in a full black wig of curls, and wearing what looked like the kind of gown her old headmaster had worn on special occasions.
 She could not take her eyes off his big nose, else she might have exclaimed in fear or surprise.

 "Well," said the new arrival, speaking in a strange foreign-sounding accent.
 German, was it?
 "Are you going to introduce me, my brothers?"

 Joseph explained.
 "Majesty, this is Herr Doktor Leibniz.
 He is a hologram.
 Please don't be anxious if you don't understand or believe it: I didn't either, when I first met him.
 But much more than a hologram, he is also a famous philosopher, mathematician, scientist, savant, and adviser to royalty.
 I have asked him to help you to understand what this is all about.
 He will do so all the more gladly, I'm sure, because for a long time he was not certain that the research our Brotherhood had carried out, had reached the correct conclusion.
 Now he *is* certain."

 The doctor, or philosopher, or hologram - whatever he was - was not above looking pleased with the introduction he had been given.
 He gathered himself to his full height, and began to speak.
 He spoke for quite a long time.
 Jade was far from certain that she understood most of what he was saying, and yet she felt as he spoke that she *knew*, that all he said was right and true.
 He spoke about a great Empire which had once existed, which had been based on the most sacred principles of honour, holiness, justice, and truth.
 Of course it had often failed to live up to those ideals.
-It often failed, was weak and corrupt because of the frailty, greed and lust of the men who served it or sought it.
+It often fallen short, was weak and corrupt because of the frailty, greed and lust of the men who served it or sought it.
 But at its heart lay this noble Idea.
 Yes, it was much like the Matter of Britain, the whole web of stories and legends about King Arthur, the Round Table, the Holy Grail, which she had loved so much as a girl.
 So long ago.
 But what Leibniz was telling her now was even bigger, even more beautiful.
 Now I understand, she thought.
 The Empire has to be so much bigger than Britain - even the 'British Empire', as it used to be called, was just a counterfeit, a failed attempt to create that human rule of goodness.
 It was Europe, Europe, where that dream or ideal was to be created.
 Whenever Britain tried to cut itself off from its neighbours across that narrow channel of sea, to pretend or behave as if it were not a part of the Main, things went wrong.
 That cutting off led always to division, war, disaster.
 The Matter of Europe always reached out to and longed for Britain also.
 Only when this Empire, of which Leibniz spoke, embraced Britain too; only when Europe was whole; only when that unity was complete not only at the level of commerce and finance but also in the deepest heart-love of the nations, could Britain and the peoples of Europe be healed of all that was amiss.

 And how could it be that she, Jade Clarke of Basildon in Essex, was the One who would have a part to play in any of this?
 Not a part, only.
 The hologram was telling her that it was around her, her alone, that all this destiny could be fulfilled.